jknapka/mvca/src/tg/unter/README.txt

 ) Show volunteers which events they've committed to.

-Story: On her volunteer information page, Veronica can
+Story (INCOMPLETE): On her volunteer information page, Veronica can

    - see a list of the upcoming events she has committed to.
+   - See contact information for the coordinators who created those events.
    - Coordinators can also see this information by visiting the "volunteer_info" page for a specific volunteer.